DSprtn/GTFO_VR_Plugin/README.md

 	from https://builds.bepis.io/projects/bepinex_be/350/BepInEx_UnityIL2CPP_x64_07a69cf_6.0.0-be.350.zip

 	You can also find the GTFO game path by doing the following:
-	Right click GTFO in your Steam library, and go into Properties->Local Files->Browse
+	Right click GTFO in your Steam library, go into Properties->Local Files->Browse

 	2. Download the latest version of the GTFO_VR plugin from https://github.com/DSprtn/GTFO_VR_Plugin/releases (0.8.1 or later) and extract it into the same folder (SteamLibrary\steamapps\common\GTFO\)